benedicthelfer/translatable-form-field/README.md

 # translatable-form-field
 This bundle is responsible for translatable form fields in symfony2 / sonata admin.

-Keep in mind, that this bundle is **under development, not for production use!**

 Usage:

 - add to 'AppKernel'